NASCIO Community Tutorial

 3. Adjust your community email notifications.
 Go to My Profile and click on the "My Account" tab.
 Choose Community Notifications from the drop-down menu.
 For each discussion, you have the following delivery options:

 2. Fill out your profile.
 We want to get to know you!
-You can either fill out your profile manually, or you can import some of your information from LinkedIn.
 Be sure to fill out your Job History, Education, and other areas—these will help your like-minded peers find you!
 Completing your profile lets other users know who they’re talking with and allows them to attribute your great insight and advice to a friendly face.
 Email Membership if you have any contact changes.
-Watch a how-to get started video tutorial.

 - Real time: sends an email every time a new message is posted

 - Daily digest: sends one email to you each day, consolidating all of the posts from the previous day

 - No Email: allows you to be part of the group without having emails sent to you.
 You can still post and read others’ messages by logging into the community site.

 4. Find all NASCIO Members in the Member Directory.
 Find anyone in the NASCIO Community in the 'Directory' tab!
 Search by name, state, email, job title and even city.
 From here, you have access to all NASCIO Members contact information.